overcast07/wayback-machine-spn-scripts/README.md

 The script may sometimes not output to the console or to the log files for an extended period.
 This can occur if Save Page Now introduces a delay for captures of a specific domain, though typically the delay is only around a few minutes at most.
 [If you're on Windows, make sure it isn't just PowerShell.](https://serverfault.com/a/205898)

+Note that the default behavior on the website is equivalent to `spn.sh -n` (don't save error pages).
+Using the flags `-p 10` (10 parallel capture jobs) and `-q` (log fewer JSON responses) is also recommended.

 #### Usage examples

 ##### Basic usage